top of page

 Maximise your rental income!

-How to Give Your Tenant Notice in Dubai
+How to Give Notice to a Tenant in Dubai

 When a landlord is dissatisfied with a tenant who owes back rent, wants to sell his property, or wants to move back in themselves, the tenant must be served with a notice.
 It is necessary to make sure that such a notice letter complies with the laws of the country concerned.
 This is to ensure that the letter is valid.
 We look at what is required to give a tenant notice when managing a holiday home in Dubai.